Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 - Layout - Extract text, selection marks, table structures, styles, and paragraphs, along with their bounding region coordinates from documents.
 - Document - Analyze key-value pairs in addition to general layout from documents.
 - Read - Read information about textual elements, such as page words and lines in addition to text language information.
 - Prebuilt - Analyze data from certain types of common documents using prebuilt models.
-Supported documents include receipts, invoices, business cards, identity documents, vaccination cards, US W2 tax forms, and US health insurance cards.
+Supported documents include receipts, invoices, business cards, identity documents, US W2 tax forms, and more.
 - Custom - Build custom models to analyze text, field values, selection marks, table structures, styles, and paragraphs from documents.
 Custom models are built with your own data, so they're tailored to your documents.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]